ERC-8110 - Domain Architecture for Diamonds

 Abstract

-This EIP introduces a domain-based architectural pattern for contracts implementing the Diamond execution model defined by ERC-2535 (Diamond Standard) or ERC-8109 (Diamond, Simplified), together with the storage identifier mechanism defined by ERC-8042 (Diamond Storage Identifier).
+This standard introduces a domain-based architectural pattern for contracts implementing the Diamond execution model defined by ERC-2535 (Diamond Standard) or ERC-8109 (Diamond, Simplified), together with the storage identifier mechanism defined by ERC-8042 (Diamond Storage Identifier).

 This pattern helps reduce storage collisions and human error while enabling better tooling for multi-facet systems.